udoprog/OxidizeBot/README.md

   * `{{offset}}` - The timezone offset in UTC-format, like: `+0230`.
   * `{{day}}`, `{{month}}`, `{{year}}` - Day, month, and year.
   * `{{rfc2822}}` - An RFC-2822 formatted date time, like: `Thu, 01 Sep 2016 10:11:12 -0500`.

+## Migrating from 0.2 to 0.3

+SetMod 0.3 completely removes the need for any configuration files.
+Everything is now managed through the `Settings` page in the UI.

+We've also moved where we expect the database to be, so if you have an old `0.2` database and a `config.toml` file you'll have to move it like this:

+1. Install SetMod `0.3.x`
+2. Start SetMod through the Start Menu.
+3. When SetMod is running it has a systray icon.
+   Click on it and select `Open Directory...`.
+4. Quit SetMod.
+5. Copy the following files into the directory that you just opened:
+   * Your old `config.toml`
+   * Your old `*.sql` database, which must be renamed to `setmod.sql`.
+6. Start SetMod again.
+This time it will migrate any existing configuration.
+7. Remove `config.toml`.